Clan Jetties Of Penang

 Street Art At Chew Jetty Of Penang – Folklore By the Sea Mural

 The number of tourists has even prompted souvenirs shops and food stalls to set up right along the walkway.
 It’s usually very lively on weekends.
+If you want to escape the crowds though, go before 10am when the shops have not opened yet.

 Note: Not many options for halal food here